 - Treatment, procedures, or services that are not dentally necessary or that are primarily educational in nature or for the vocation, comfort, convenience, appearance, or recreation of the Member - 2.
 The treatment of conditions that foreseeably result from excluded services - Treatment, procedures, or services that are not provided by a network dentist or other authorized provider or are not authorized by the Claims Administrator.
-Note: This exclusion applies only to the Delta Dental PPO plan. - 4.
-Dental services performed other than by a licensed dental health professional - Dental services or supplies rendered outside the service area, except for emergency services.
-Note: This exclusion applies only to the Delta Dental PPO plan.
+Note: This exclusion applies only to the Delta Dental PPOTM plan. - 4.
+Dental services performed other than by a licensed dental health professional - 5.
+Dental services or supplies rendered outside the service area, except for emergency services.
+Note: This exclusion applies only to the Delta Dental PPOTM plan.
 (See E. Emergency Services.) - 6.
 Dental services that are performed primarily for cosmetic purposes or for the purpose of improving the appearance of your teeth.
 This includes tooth whitening, tooth bonding, and veneers that cover the teeth.
-Note: Dental services are subject to post-payment review of dental records.
-If services are found to be cosmetic, the Claims Administrator reserves the right to collect any payment, and the Member is responsible for the full charge. - Amalgam or composite restorations placed for preventive or cosmetic purposes - 8.
-Placement of an infiltrating resin restoration for strengthening, stabilizing, and/or limiting the progression of the lesion - Dental services completed before the date the Member became eligible for coverage - 10.
-Hospitalization or other facility charges
+Note: Dental services may be subject to pre-payment clinical review of dental records.
+If services are found not to be dentally necessary, we reserve the right to deny such services and the member is responsible for the full charge.
+Dental services are subject to post-payment review of dental records.
+If services are found not to be dentally necessary, the Claims Administrator reserves the right to collect any payment, and the Member is responsible for the full charge. - Amalgam or composite restorations placed for preventive or cosmetic purposes - 8.
+Placement of an infiltrating resin restoration for strengthening, stabilizing, and/or limiting the progression of the lesion - Dental services completed before the date the Member became eligible for coverage

-- 11. Local anesthesia or use of electronic analgesia billed as a separate procedure is not covered.
+- 10. Hospitalization or other facility charges - 11.
+Local anesthesia or use of electronic analgesia billed as a separate procedure is not covered.
 Nitrous oxide is not covered unless dentally necessary and required to perform a covered dental procedure.
 General anesthesia and intravenous sedation are not covered except as indicated in 4.
-Benefit Features. - Orthodontic services, except as indicated in 4.
+Benefit Features. - 12.
+Orthodontic services, except as indicated in 4.
 Benefit Features - 13.
 Orthognathic surgery (surgery to reposition the jaws).
 Note: These services may be covered under your Medical Plan. - 14.
 Services that are investigative, elective, experimental, or not otherwise clinically accepted - 15.
 Procedures, appliances, or restorations that are necessary to alter, restore, or maintain occlusion, including but not limited to: increasing vertical dimension, replacing or stabilizing tooth structure lost by attrition or erosion, or realigning teeth, except as covered orthodontic services indicated in 4.
 Benefit Features - 16.
 Mandibular orthopedic appliances and bite planes - 17.
 Services for the following items: - a.
 Replacement of any missing, lost, or stolen dental prosthetics - b.
 Replacement or repair of orthodontic appliances - c.
 Replacement of orthodontic appliances due to non-compliance - 18.
 Services related to a prosthetic or special restorative appliance that was installed or delivered more than 60 days after termination of coverage - 19.
 Diagnostic testing that is performed and billed as a separate procedure, such as collection of microorganisms for culture, viral cultures, genetic testing for susceptibility, or oral disease and caries susceptibility tests - 20.
 Dental services, supplies, and devices not expressly covered as a benefit indicated in 4.
 Benefit Features